 The Postpartum Break Up Recipe

 Over the past few years, I have become somewhat of a sounding board for my girlfriends, co-workers and family members who have gone through heart breaking separations from their significant others.
 After having a very tumultuous, on-and-off, relationship with my ex for almost eight years, I can truly relate to my grieving counterparts.
-In fact, I have had so many people reach out to me over the years for guidance and advice that I basically consider myself “The Break Up Expert” and I have created what I like to a call “The Postpartum Break Up Recipe’.
+In fact, I have had so many people reach out to me over the years for guidance and advice during their break-ups that I basically consider myself “The Break Up Expert” and I have created what I like to a call “The Postpartum Break Up Recipe”.
 The recipe contains, what I have found, to be the most efficient ways to try to move forward with your life after a break up.